-When the original D1 hit, the only other super compelling smartphone on the market was really the Apple HTC EVO 4G, Samsung devices, the Nokia N8 (if it were ever properly launched) and even the X provide strong alternatives.but the sequel is facing a much tougher crowd.
-The Apple iPhone 4,
+When the original D1 hit, the only other super compelling smartphone on the market was really the Apple iPhone 4 but the sequel is facing a much tougher crowd.
+The Apple iPhone 4, HTC EVO 4G, Samsung Galaxy S devices, the Nokia N8 (if it were ever properly launched) and even the X provide strong alternatives.

-Of the competition, I’d say the Samsungon is the main challenger for the D2 on Verizon.
+Of the competition, I’d say the Samsung Epic 4G on Sprint is the main challenger for the D2 on Verizon.
 The Epic 4G also has a full physical keyboard and it boats faster mobile data services and a front-facing camera for video calls.

 What say you readers?
 Anyone getting a D2 on Verizon?